-The extent to which your cat can adequately groom herself depends on many things – her health status, lifestyle, and age, as well as the type and texture of her coat.
+The extent to which your cat can adequately groom himself depends on a number of things, including his health status and age, as well as his tendency to get into mishaps.

-As your cat goes through life, there’s a very good chance she or he will need a bath, and most likely more than one.
-I want to make sure you’re prepared.
+As your cat goes through life, there’s a very good chance he will need a bath, and most likely more than one.
+I want to help you be prepared.

 And I want to help make the experience as stress free and healthy as possible.

-You may be surprised to discover there’s a long list of reasons to give your cat a bath.
+You may be surprised to learn there’s a long list of reasons to give your cat a bath.

-One important reason you might want to bathe your cat regularly is if you have a family member is allergic to cat dander or saliva.
-Bathing your cat regularly can sometimes mean the difference between keeping your beloved pet and giving her up for adoption.
+One important reason you might want to bathe your cat regularly is if you have a family member who is allergic to cat dander or saliva.
+Regular bathing can sometimes mean the difference between keeping your beloved pet and giving her up for adoption.

-Here are some other situations where your cat might need a bath:
+Other situations where your cat might need a bath include when:

 - She has long hair and spends time outdoors, where she can pick up excess dirt

 - He becomes so overweight he can’t reach the back half of his body, including the perineal area